airbnb/chronon/docs/source/ODMScenarios.md

 External parts by definition do not have a built-in backfill mechanism in Chronon.
 There are two ways for clients to supply values for external parts:
-1. During online fetching, the Chronon fetcher will handle external parts fetching and will log the fetched external parts into a flattened log table together with native group-bys (see [AFP Orchestrator](https://docs.google.com/document/d/16ycE0GFLfRHJEauuWyz-3VWnO5--AI56WXT5xudKfos/edit#heading=h.kwh85a6763id) design).
+1. During online fetching, the Chronon fetcher will handle external parts fetching and will log the fetched external parts into a flattened log table together with native group-bys.
    These values can then be included in the join table through bootstrap_from_log.
 2. External parts can be bootstrapped from arbitrary tables built by clients.
 Clients are responsible for building the data pipeline to construct the table from scratch.
    - It is also possible to leverage Chronon to build these bootstrap source tables.
 In some edge-case scenarios in which